Robert Charles Zaehner

-Robert Charles Zaehner (1913–1974) was a British academic whose field of study was Eastern religions.
-He understood the original language of many sacred texts, e.g., Hindu (Sanskrit), Buddhist (Pali), Islamic (Arabic).
-At Oxford University his first writings were on the Zoroastrian religion and its texts.
-Starting in World War II, he had served as an intelligence officer in Iran.
+Robert Charles Zaehner (8 April 1913 – 24 November 1974) was a British academic whose field of study was Eastern religions.
+He understood the original languages of various sacred texts, including Sanskrit, Pali, and Arabic.
+At Oxford University, his first writings were on the Zoroastrian religion and its texts.
+Starting in World War II, he served as an intelligence officer in Iran.
 Appointed Spalding Professor at Oxford in 1952, his books addressed such subjects as mystical experience (articulating a widely cited typology), Hinduism, comparative religion, Christianity and other religions, and ethics.
-He translated the Bhagavad-Gita, providing an extensive commentary based on Hindu tradition and sources.
-His last books addressed similar issues in popular culture, which led to his talks on the BBC.
+He translated the Bhagavad Gita, providing an extensive commentary based on Hindu tradition and sources.
+His last books addressed similar popular culture issues, leading to his talks on the BBC.
 He published under the name R. C. Zaehner.

 Life and career

 Early years

 Born on 8 April 1913 in Sevenoaks, Kent, he was the son of Swiss–German immigrants to England.
 Zaehner "was bilingual in French and English from early childhood.
 He remained an excellent linguist all his life."
-Educated at the nearby Tonbridge School, he was admitted to Christ Church, Oxford, where he studied Greek and Latin, and also ancient Persian including Avestan, gaining first class honours in Oriental Languages.
-During 1936–37 he studied Pahlavi, another ancient Iranian language, with Sir Harold Bailey at Cambridge University.
-Thereafter Zaehner held Prof. Bailey in high esteem.
+Educated at the nearby Tonbridge School, he was admitted to Christ Church, Oxford, where he studied Greek and Latin as an undergraduate.
+It was during this time that he underwent a spontaneous mystical experience, detached of any religious content.
+He then went on to study ancient Persian including Avestan, gaining first class honours in Oriental Languages.
+During 1936–37 at Cambridge University he studied Pahlavi, another ancient Iranian language, with Sir Harold Bailey, whom Zaehner held in high esteem.
 He then began work on his book Zurvan, a Zoroastrian Dilemma, a study of the pre-Islamic religion of Iran.

 Zaehner enjoyed "a prodigious gift for languages".
 He later acquired a reading knowledge of Sanskrit (for Hindu scriptures), Pali (for Buddhist), and Arabic (for Islamic).
 In 1939 he taught as a research lecturer at Christ Church, Oxford.
-During this period, he read the French poet Arthur Rimbaud, and the Sufi poet of Iran Rumi, as well as studying the Hindu Upanishads.
+During this period, he read the French poet Arthur Rimbaud, the Sufi poet Rumi, and the Hindu Upanishads.
 Zaehner came then to adopt a personal brand of "nature mysticism".
 Yet his spiritual progression led him a few years later to convert to Christianity, becoming a Roman Catholic while stationed in Iran.